 Environmental activism uses many channels to create support to change or address ecological concerns in the big picture.
 Those channels include social channels from local communities to social media groups.
 It also involves the scientific community because science is a way to present facts rather than opinions.
 Often when a group’s voice becomes large, it reaches out to political leaders for help in changing existing laws or formulate new laws that address the environmental concern.

-Below we look at five LGBTQ Environmental Activists who helped address various environmental concerns.
+Below we look at four LGBTQ Environmental Activists who helped address various environmental concerns.
 We celebrate their achievement and the diversity of what it means to be an agent of change.

 1. Rachel Carson